phochstr/phochstr/README.md

 - 👋 Hi, I’m @phochstr
-- 👀 I’m interested in Axon Ivy, Zendesk, documentation, and Courseware Generators
+- 👀 I’m interested in gliding competitions and competition handling websites
-- 📫 Reach me via peter.hochstrasser@axonivy.com
+- 📫 Reach me via peter.hochstrasser@gmx.net

 <!---
 phochstr/phochstr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.